Toward Manifest Relationality in Transformers via Symmetry Reduction: Introduction

 \item[(II)] \emph{Parameter space reparameterization redundancy} inside attention heads, corresponding to exact internal symmetries $O(d_h)$ (query-key sector) and $GL(d_h,\mathbb R)$ (value-output sector).
 These symmetries act on parameters while leaving the computed function unchanged and are treated via symmetry-reduced optimization and invariant composites (Section \ref{Optimization dynamics on reduced, symmetry-free parameter spaces}). \\ \emph{Part II.
 Attention-Head Reparameterization Symmetry and Optimization Dynamics in $\RR^{d_h}$} of the paper concerns this. \end{enumerate} The first reduction concerns \emph{representations}; the second concerns \emph{parameters}.
 They are logically independent but complementary.

 The remainder of this paper is structured as follows.
 In Section \ref{The Dressing Field Method in field theory: Conceptual motivation}, we briefly review the DFM in its field-theoretic setting, emphasizing its role as conceptual motivation for symmetry reduction via relational variables.
 Section \ref{Internal representation frames in Machine Learning} discusses internal representation frames in transformer models.
 In Section \ref{Dressing and relational invariants in model space}, we reformulate token representations in model space in relational terms via ``dressing".
-Section \ref{Optimization dynamics on reduced, symmetry-free parameter spaces} addresses optimization dynamics on reduced, symmetry-free parameter spaces, hence in head space.
-Section \ref{Conclusions} concludes the paper with directions for future work.
+Section \ref{Optimization dynamics on reduced, symmetry-free parameter spaces} addresses optimization dynamics on reduced, symmetry-free parameter spaces, hence in head space. {There, we also provide a concrete differentiable realization and initialization sketch for a representative case, that is the value-output sector of a single attention head.} Section \ref{Conclusions} concludes the paper with directions for future work{, including a concrete evaluation roadmap}.
 In Appendix \ref{Algorithmic sketch: Invariant updates for the value-output sector}, we provide an illustrative algorithmic sketch of symmetry-reduced optimization for a representative attention submodule.

 Let us remark that this paper develops a conceptual and mathematical framework.
 We (i) identify precise reparameterization symmetries for idealized transformer blocks, (ii) show how invariant composites encode the functionally relevant d.o.f. in specific submodules (e.g., query-key -- Q/K -- bilinear forms), and (iii) suggest symmetry-reduced architectural and optimization realizations.
 We do not claim that every practical transformer with LayerNorm (\emph{Layer Normalization}, which normalizes each token vector independently across its feature dimension) and standard implementation details enjoys the same full symmetry group; rather, we treat such details as reducing the symmetry and motivating approximate or partial reductions.
 Empirical evaluation and engineering trade-offs are left for future work.